-- 4.9 Looking further ahead to projects on the IDS in the medium-term delivery category (1-5 years) that would be unlikely to be delivered by 31 March 2017, there are a great many projects that the Council could choose to save CIL monies toward, some of which are very significant.
-Some of the more significant projects in the medium-term delivery category that may require some level of CIL funding (total estimated cost in brackets) are: - A new Skelmersdale Sports Centre (£12million) - Improvements to Park Pool, Ormskirk (£5million) - Improvements to Burscough Sports Centre (£5million) - Improvements to enhance open space provision in the Tawd Valley in Skelmersdale (£300,000) - Redevelopment of Birleywood Health Centre, Skelmersdale (unknown, but Health funding likely to provide vast majority of funds) - Investment in health facilities in Burscough (unknown, but Health funding likely to provide vast majority of funds) - Investment in health facilities in Northern Parishes (unknown, but Health funding likely to provide vast majority of funds) - Ormskirk to Skelmersdale Linear Park (unknown) - River Douglas Linear Park, Tarleton / Hesketh Bank (unknown, but Section 106 funding and on-site delivery within a development site will provide much of the funding needed) - Provision of a new library in Burscough (unknown) - 4.10 Predicting how much CIL income may be collected in future years is extremely difficult given the number of variables involved, not least uncertainty over when sites will actually commence on site (which is when CIL can begin to be collected).
-However, based on the anticipated delivery of CIL-chargeable housing to 2020 in West Lancashire and a conservative average house size of 80m, a rough estimate of income over the next five years would be in excess of £3million.
-This is important to consider if the Council is to think about saving CIL monies towards a larger project to be delivered in the next five years. - 4.11 Taking into account all of the above information it is therefore recommended that the Council consult on three options for spending CIL monies in 2016/17: - That the following five projects have CIL monies allocated to them for spending in 2016/17 (with the remaining "strategic" CIL monies saved for spending in future years):

-- New Allotments in Skelmersdale (£20,000)

-- New Allotments in Burscough (£30,000)

-- Improvements to Public Open Space and associated car parking at Station Approach, Ormskirk (£15,000)

-- Haskayne Cutting Nature Reserve (£8,000)

-- Halsall Memorial Hall Extension (£30,000)

-- 2) That fewer projects are prioritised and have CIL monies allocated to them for spending in 2016/17, so that a greater portion of the "strategic" CIL monies can be saved for spending on projects in future years.
+- 4.8 Looking further ahead to projects on the IDS in the medium-term delivery category (1-5 years) that were found to be unlikely to be delivered by 31 March 2017, there are a great many projects that the Council could choose to save CIL monies toward, some of which are very significant.
+Some of the more significant projects in the medium-term delivery category that may require some level of CIL funding (total estimated cost in brackets) are: - A new Skelmersdale Sports Centre (£12million) - Improvements to Park Pool, Ormskirk (£5million) - Improvements to Burscough Sports Centre (£5million) - Improvements to enhance open space provision in the Tawd Valley in Skelmersdale (£300,000) - Redevelopment of Birleywood Health Centre, Skelmersdale (unknown) - Investment in health facilities in Burscough (unknown) - Investment in health facilities in Northern Parishes (unknown) - Ormskirk to Skelmersdale Linear Park (unknown) - River Douglas Linear Park, Tarleton / Hesketh Bank (unknown, but Section 106 funding and on-site delivery within a development site will deliver significant stretches of the Linear Park) - 4.9 Predicting how much CIL income may be collected in future years is extremely difficult given the number of variables involved, not least uncertainty over when sites will actually commence on site (which is when CIL can begin to be collected).
+However, based on the anticipated delivery of CIL-chargeable housing to 2020 in West Lancashire and a conservative average house size of 80m2, a rough estimate of income over the next five years would be in excess of £3million.
+This is important to consider if the Council is to think about saving CIL monies towards a larger project to be delivered in the next five years. - 4.10 Taking into account all of the above information, the Council consulted on three options for spending CIL monies in 2016/17: - 1) That the following five projects have CIL monies allocated to them for spending in 2016/17 (with the remaining "strategic" CIL monies saved for spending in future years): - New Allotments in Skelmersdale (£20,000) - New Allotments in Burscough (£30,000) - Improvements to Public Open Space and associated car parking at Station Approach, Ormskirk (£15,000) - Haskayne Cutting Nature Reserve (£8,000) - Halsall Memorial Hall Extension (£30,000) - 2) That fewer projects are prioritised and have CIL monies allocated to them for spending in 2016/17, so that a greater portion of the "strategic" CIL monies can be saved for spending on projects in future years.
 For example, this could be done on the basis that the "neighbourhood" portion anticipated to be raised in future years is spent on the smaller projects in those areas.
 This example would leave two projects being funded from CIL monies in 2016/17 (because those projects are in areas where little or no "neighbourhood" portion is anticipated to be raised in the next few years):

-- New Allotments in Skelmersdale (£20,000)

-- Haskayne Cutting Nature Reserve (£8,000)

-- 3) That all "strategic" CIL monies raised by 31 March 2016 are saved for spending on projects in future years.

-- 4.12 Under Option 1, the projects together require £103,000 of CIL monies, although some may well drop out of the shortlist after public consultation if they are not able to show they are deliverable by 31 March 2017.
-Therefore, any "strategic" CIL monies raised above this figure would not be allocated and can be rolled forward and saved toward projects for delivery in future years.
-Under Option 2, the amount of CIL monies allocated to spend on projects in 2016/17 would decrease (allowing more CIL monies to be saved) with the exact value depending on which projects are prioritised.
-Option 3 would see all "strategic" CIL monies raised by 31 March 2016 saved and rolled forward for spending in future years, so no CIL monies would be spent in 2016/17.